Ala Kachuu - Bride Kidnapping in Kyrgyzstan

 Imagine being kidnapped on your way to the shops, kidnapped by strange men, driven several miles away to a village where you learn that one of your kidnappers is to become your new husband.
 Your soon-to-be in-laws blackmail and intimidate you into accepting this, that it happened to them and now it is happening to you.
 Your parents have no idea where you are.
 When they finally do, they discover that you are now married, by then it is too late.
 This is the fate of hundreds of thousands of young women and girls in Central Asia including Kyrgyzstan.

 However, other reasons put forward to justify bride kidnapping include the fact that some men cannot afford the bride price, which is supposed to provide the bride and her family with some economic security before entering the marriage.
-Kidnapping is also practiced by ‘undesirable men’ such as drug addicts and alcoholics who see kidnapping as the only means of getting a wife.
-Coercing the bride to accept the marriage or spend the night at his home, results in a significant reduction of the bride price.
+Kidnapping is also practised by ‘undesirable men’, such as drug addicts and alcoholics, who see kidnapping as the only means of getting a wife.
+Coercing the bride to accept the marriage or spend the night at his home results in a significant reduction of the bride price.

 The reality on ground is that the practice persists as it is widely perceived as a Kyrgyz tradition.
 Bride kidnapping was outlawed in Kyrgyzstan under Soviet rule and was revived under the break-up of the Soviet Union, as was the case in many neighbouring former Soviet States in Central Asia.
 For these women it is difficult to challenge the practice in a highly patriarchal society.